NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Introduction to Authentication--DOCID75.md

 To get more information about AAF, you can visit their website at [http://aaf.edu.au][aaf].

-### Certificate Based Authentication
+### SSH Based Authentication

-Certificate based authentication is an alternative way to identify yourself to a computer service, rather than typing a username and password.
+SSH (Secure SHell) based authentication is an alternative way to identify yourself to a computer service, rather than typing a username and password.
 It is more secure and flexible, but more difficult to set up.

 You generate a key pair, consisting of public key and a private key.
 The private key can generate an unique signature and only the relevant public key can verify if the signature is genuine.

 After generating a key pair, you copy the public the key to the Virtual Machine.
-Then, when the Virtual Machines asks you to prove who you are, you can provide the private key and the Virtual Machine can verify the signature and allow you to log in.
+Then, when the Virtual Machines asks you to prove who you are, you use the private key to sign a message and the Virtual Machine can verify the signature and allow you to log in.
 Even if the Virtual Machine is hacked and your public key is stolen, the public key cannot be used to do authentication and you are still safe.

 By default, virtual machines in NeCTAR Cloud uses this authentication method and it requires you to generate a public/private key pairs before you can login.

-### PKI token based authentication
+### Token based authentication

 NeCTAR Cloud APIs use Token based authentication.
 The token is temporary and short lived, which means it is safer to cache them than username/password pairs.